jVijayD/spriced/README.md

-# SPRICED-Server-Side
+# spriced-backend
-Server Side Code for SPRICED
+Backend Code for SPRICED